siegejay/NetwealthCurrencyInterview/README.md

-# NetwealthCurrencyInterview
+# Netwealth Currency Interview Technical Trial
-This project is a Currency Exchange service with Web UI - built for an Interview Test
+This project is a Currency Exchange API with simple Web UI - built for an Interview Test

 # Brief